-It is interested in supporting projects such as conservation and cataloguing which preserve original material and enable organisations to make objects, collections and archives available to the public and researchers.
-It is also keen to work in partnership with other organisations who have expertise.
-It is for this reason that it has worked with The National Archives on cataloguing hidden archives for over ten years, first through our Cataloguing Grants Programme and now through Archives Revealed.
+The Trust is interested in supporting projects such as conservation and cataloguing, which preserve original material and enable organisations to make objects, collections and archives available to the public and researchers.
+It is also keen to work in partnership with other organisations with expertise.
+It is for this reason that The Pilgrim Trust has worked with The National Archives on cataloguing hidden archives for over ten years, first through our Cataloguing Grants programme and now through Archives Revealed.

 The Wolfson Foundation

 The Wolfson Foundation is an independent charity that supports and promotes excellence in the fields of science, health, education and the arts.
 All awards are given on the basis of expert review.
 Over £800 million (£1.7 billion in real terms) has been awarded to more than 10,000 projects throughout the UK.

 In 2017, The Wolfson Foundation committed to award Archives Revealed £75,000 per year for the next three years.